TeodoraNencheva/online-bookstore-server-side-rendering/README.md

 # Online Bookstore
 ## The application has the same business logic as the project https://github.com/TeodoraNencheva/online-bookstore-backend but instead of exposing REST API, it uses Thymeleaf for Server Side Rendering.
-The project is available at https://polar-plains-86954.herokuapp.com
 ## Both applications have identical database, maintenance interceptor, schedular, Cloudinary integration and business logic.

 ## Differences